tooichitake/gymnasium-mario/README.md

 python start_from_checkpoint.py
 ```

 Resumes training from a saved checkpoint.
+Edit the checkpoint path, training timesteps, and checkpoint frequency directly in the script before running.

 ## 🔍 CNN-Based Observations